NysB/Project_1_Group_3/README.md

     1.2 Countries with higher levels of humidity exhibit increased numbers of COVID-19 cases

-2. Government Response: Longer periods of closed: schools, workplaces and international travel have lead to a lower spread of COVID-19 cases
+2. Government Response: Extended periods of school- and workplace closing and international travel restrictions have lead to a lower spread of COVID-19 cases
 3. Vaccination Rate:

     3.1 Higher vaccination rates result in a lower reproduction rate